-Fix Double NAT / Two Wi-Fi networks are running at the same time
+Fix Double NAT when two routers are running at the same time

-Double NAT isn’t necessarily a problem.
-For most people, Double NAT does not affect Wi-Fi performance.
+In most cases, Double NAT does not affect Wi-Fi performance.
 But it can be an issue if you play online games or use port forwarding rules and UPnP.
 Learn more about Double NAT.

-If this router is independent of your modem, power off and unplug this router and directly connect your modem to your Wifi point.
+If this router is independent of your modem, power off and unplug this router and directly connect your modem to your Google Nest Wifi router or primary Google Wifi point.
 That should do the trick.

 If this router is combined with your modem, enable bridge mode on your modem/router combo.
-Here's how to do that:
+This will take care of the potential double NAT issue.

 - Connect a computer directly to your router with an Ethernet cable.